feenkcom/gtoolkit.com/pages/index.md

       <div class="col-lg-8">
         <h2>Enhanced refactoring and rewrite support</h2>
         <p class="lead">Automatic refactorings were first implemented in Smalltalk.
 The engine remains the same, but the experience became more ... glamorous.</p>
         <p class="lead">You can perform <a href="https://lepiter.io/feenk/enhancing-the-support-for-multi-step-refac-7tkac5yh3thij5amwco8ng6wz/">complicated refactorings directly in the editor</a>.
-Furthermore, automatic code rewriting is a supwerpower, but can be difficult to master.
+Furthermore, automatic code rewriting is a superpower, but can be difficult to master.
 No longer.
 You can now define rewrites by example.</p>
       </div>
     </div>
     <div class="row">